 The purpose of medicines is to improve patients’ lives.
 Despite the increasing number and scope of patient involvement initiatives, there is no accepted master framework for systematic patient involvement in pharma-led medicines development.
 Patient engagement is more productive, but inconsistent and fragmented on a broader level.

-CISCRP Founder, Ken Getz and INC Research CEO, Jamie Macdonald, join forces in leading the 3rd Annual Patients as Partners in Clinical Trials conference where we address:
+CISCRP Founder, Ken Getz and INC Research CEO, Jamie Macdonald, joined forces in leading the 3rd Annual Patients as Partners in Clinical Trials conference where we addressed:

 - Understanding and incorporating the patient’s voice in designing clinical trials / developing a clinical endpoint

 - Vastly improving the patient’s entire experience in a clinical trial

 – What was Featured in 2016 –

 Patient Engagement Toolbox

 - Each attendee walked away with a toolbox full of strategies that will support their patient involvement initiatives

 Amgen, UCB, GSK and Merck Whitepaper Keynote Panel